HedgehogDevelopment/AzureDeployTemplates/README.md

 The last step is to run the build.
 The build artifacts will be used later.

 ## Deploying the Sitecore environment
 Installing Sitecore in an Azure environment can be complex due to the large number of options availble to the user.
 I chose to use the XP environment (the most complex) with the lowest settings.
-This was done purely for research purposes, other environment configurations should well with minor modifications to the scripts included here.
+This was done purely for research purposes, other environment configurations should work well with minor modifications to the scripts included here.

 ### Azure deployment package storage
 The Sitecore Azure packages and Azure templates need to be stored in an online blob container so the deployment scripts can access them.
 The arrangement of the azure templates is dependent on relative paths, so it is important to follow the exact procedures in this document.